How long will it take to recover from TBI? To answer this question, we created this helpful TBI recovery timeline.

 It might take a long time.
-But the only way to ensure that you do continue to recovery is to stick with your therapy program.
+But the only way to ensure that you do recover is to stick with your therapy program.

-Even when – in fact, especially when – it might feel useless.
+Even – in fact, especially when – it might feel useless.

-Finally, it doesn’t matter how severe your TBI was, or how long ago it happened, there is always hope for recovery.
-You just have to work for it.
+Finally, it doesn’t matter how severe your TBI was, or how long ago it happened.
+Because, with enough dedication, there is always hope for improvement.